Panopto Best Practices

 - Eliminate desktop distractions (email pop-ups, Twitter feeds, etc.)

 - Close all other applications on your computer, except what you are using, and try not to use more than one application at a time.
 Too much load on the computer can distort audio and video quality.

-- Give yourself time to setup to ensure everything is prepared and working correctly
+- Give yourself time for setup to ensure everything is prepared and working correctly.

 - Make a small recording first to see if the audio, video, and presentation are correct.
 For instance, a laptop fan on your computer, which doesn’t sound very loud, can come across like a piercing whine on Panopto.

 - Get comfortable with the basics of Panopto and keep practicing to familiarize yourself with the software.